-This domestic Island LP has SURPRISINGLY GOOD SOUND on side one.
-The soundstage is huge, and the overall quality of the recording is BIG and BOLD.
-Most copies of this album are either thin, shrill and agressive — like most U2 albums — or thick and veiled.
-This one is actually smooth and fairly natural sounding, with the added benefit of some deep punchy bass.
+The soundstage is huge, and the overall quality of the recording is big and bold.
+Most copies of this album are either thin, shrill and aggressive — like most U2 albums — or thick and veiled.
+This one is smooth and natural sounding, with the added benefit of some deep punchy bass!(more…)